mmekut/fadinggiant/README.md

 - Download and install latest Vagrant.
 - Download and install latest Virtualbox (applicable to your pc architecture).
-- Open powershell and use 'vagrant box add centos/7' command to download centos/7 box from Hashicorp cloud.
+- Open powershell and use 'vagrant box add almalinux/8' command to download vagrant box.
 - Clone this repo to your preferred directory OR download the zip file and unzip to your preferred directory.
 - Restart your system.
 - Open powershell, run cd to the root directory of the project and use 'vagrant status' command to see if vagrant and virtualbox is installed successfully.